Frequently Asked Questions

 How many sessions will I need to attend?

 This depends on a variety of factors, such as the nature of the difficulty, level of support needed and commitment to trying exercises.
 However, the majority of people attend for between 4 and 16 sessions.
-In some cases, a couple of sessions may be sufficient as just having the opportunity to talk openly can bring quick change.
+In some cases, a single session may be sufficient as just having the opportunity to talk openly can bring quick changes.
 Other clients may find that they need to attend longer term if their difficulty is more complex or resistant to change.

 How often do I need to attend?

 Most people attend either weekly or fortnightly, especially in the early days of therapy.
 However, your requirements will be taken into account when booking appointments.

 Do I need to bring my partner with me to sessions?

 No, you can come on your own to discuss the issues that are concerning you.
 Sometimes it can be helpful to have your own time to think things through and try different approaches.

 It can be useful for your partner to attend too, at some stage, as sexual difficulties generally affect both individuals in a couple and seeing a couple together can lead to a better outcome.

 I’m currently single.
 Is there any point in sex therapy?